Medicare (Australia): Coordinated Care Trials

-In 1997, the Howard government implemented a higher level of Medicare levy for high income earners.
-They could avoid paying this levy if they took out private health insurance.
-From the start of 1999, a 30 per cent rebate on the cost of private health insurance became available to further encourage people to take out private health insurance.
-From 2000, the "Lifetime Health Cover" policy came into effect, with private health insurance companies now charging higher premiums for people who had not taken out a policy before their 30th birthday.
+Medibank Private privatisation

+In 1997, Medibank Private was separated from the Health Insurance Commission and became its own government-owned enterprise.
+In 2014, it was then fully privatised by the Abbott Government.

+Medicare Access Points

+Extending the Medicare office network, from 2004 many of its services became available through Medicare Access Points in small towns at some community resource centres, state government agencies, pharmacies, post offices and other locations.
+These were closed in 2011, as HICAPS handled most transitions, and telephone and online services could provide additional service from the home.

 Easyclaim and successors

 Easyclaim was launched in 2006, under which a patient would pay the medical practitioner the consultation fee and the receptionist would send a message to Medicare to release the amount of rebate due to the patient's designated bank account.
 The rebate amount would take into account the patient's concession status and thresholds.
 In effect, the patient only pays the gap.
 In recent years, this has largely been replaced with the National Australia Bank service HICAPS (Health Insurance Claim at Point of Sale).
-For providers not using HICAPS, patients can make claims on-the-spot (where Medicare will pay the patient at a later date), online, through the Medicare mobile apps, or at joint Medicare-Centrelink Service Centres.
+For providers not using HICAPS, patients can make claims on-the-spot (where Medicare will pay the patient at a later date), online, through the Medicare mobile apps, or at Service Australia service centres.

-Services like these have greatly reduced the need for people to visit Medicare service centres, all of which have been merged into Centrelink or myGov shopfronts.

-Better Access Scheme

-The Better Access Scheme extends Medicare to cover more allied health services than it did previously, especially in the area of mental health.
-It became available in November 2006.